E3SM – A Decade of Progress: Then & Now

 - Project PI: Dave Bader (LLNL)

-- Chief Climate Scientist: Ruby Leung (PNNL)
+- Chief Scientist: Ruby Leung (PNNL)

 - Chief Computational Scientist: Mark Taylor (SNL)